Zero friction.

 This Privacy Policy governs how Firecode Labs, LLC ("Firecode Labs", "we", or "our"), the operator of the Propelo iOS app and the website (together referred to as "the Service"), collects, uses, maintains, and discloses information from users ("you" or "users").
 It applies to all products and services offered by Firecode Labs.1.
 Information Collection

 If you contact us via the website or email, we will collect your name, email address, and the contents of your message.
-This is used solely to respond to your inquiry and provide user support.
+This is used solely to respond to your inquiry and provide user support.2.
+Information Usage

 We use your personal information to create and manage your account, deliver core functionality, and ensure that your tasks, calendar events, and preferences are securely synced and stored.
-Your email address and Google ID allow us to authenticate you and keep your account consistent across sessions and devices.
-Your task and goal data power the primary features of the Service — including scheduling, goal tracking, and productivity insights — while your Google Calendar data allows us to accurately position tasks in your real-world availability.
+Your account identifiers (Google ID and/or Apple user identifier) allow us to authenticate you and keep your account consistent across sessions and devices.
+Your task and goal data power the primary features of the Service, including scheduling, goal tracking, and productivity insights, while your Google Calendar data allows us to accurately position tasks in your real-world availability.

 All user data is stored in secure databases hosted on Google Cloud Platform.
 Our infrastructure is designed with strict access control, encrypted data storage (both in transit and at rest), and audit logging to prevent unauthorized access.
-Authentication is handled using secure OAuth protocols via Google Identity, and all sensitive tokens are encrypted and stored server-side.
+Authentication is handled using secure OAuth protocols (including Google Identity and Sign in with Apple).
+Google OAuth tokens are stored server-side.
+Propelo session tokens are stored locally in Keychain, with app-storage fallback in rare failure cases, to maintain login state, and are cleared on logout or account deletion.
+Data at rest is protected by Google Cloud SQL infrastructure-level encryption.

 We do not sell or trade personal information.
-However, we do share certain data with trusted service providers under strict data protection agreements.
+We share data with service providers acting on our instructions only to provide the Service.
 For hosting, authentication, and database services, we use Google Cloud Platform.
-Postmark handles our transactional email delivery and receives only your email and name, if provided.
-If you've enabled analytics, pseudonymous data is shared with Mixpanel (iOS app) and Google Analytics (webpage) to measure user engagement.
+Postmark handles transactional email delivery and receives only your email address and name.
+If you have enabled analytics, pseudonymous data is shared with Mixpanel (iOS app) and Google Analytics (webpage) to measure user engagement.
 For real-time performance and security at the network level, we use Cloudflare, which may process your IP address at the edge for firewall, DDoS, and caching services.
-All of these providers are GDPR- and CCPA-compliant under signed Data Processing Agreements (DPAs), and none use your data for independent purposes.
+Mailchimp (by Intuit) handles marketing email delivery for users who have opted in to promotional communications, and receives your email address and name for this purpose only.
+Apple Inc. provides authentication services for Sign in with Apple and manages App Store subscriptions.

 You have full control over your personal information.
 At any time, you may request access to the personal data we store about you, correct inaccurate or outdated information, or request a full export of your data in a machine-readable format.
 You may also delete your account and all related data by deleting your account through the app or by contacting us.
 For users covered under GDPR or CCPA, we fully honor the rights granted by those laws, including the right to object to processing, withdraw consent, or request that your data not be shared with any third parties beyond what’s required to operate the Service.

 The Service uses analytics tools to help us understand general usage patterns.
 Analytics data is pseudonymous by default and may be anonymized or disabled at the user’s request in the app settings.
-If you're accessing the Service from the European Union, analytics will only be enabled after you provide explicit consent, which you may revoke at any time from the app’s settings.
-We do not use tracking cookies on our website for advertising or behavioral profiling.
+We request your consent for analytics tracking in-app regardless of your location.
+Analytics are disabled until you opt in and can be revoked at any time from app settings.
+We do not use tracking cookies on our website for advertising or behavioral profiling.10.
+Data Breach Policy

 The Service is intended only for users who are eligible to create a Google account and are at least 13 (or the minimum age required in your jurisdiction).
 We do not knowingly collect personal information from children under the age of 13.
-If we become aware that such data has been collected, we will promptly delete it from our records.
+If we become aware that such data has been collected, we will promptly delete it from our records.12.
+Policy Updates

 We may update this Privacy Policy from time to time to reflect legal, technical, or operational changes.
 Any significant updates will be communicated to users via email.
-Continued use indicates acknowledgment of the updated policy.
+Continued use indicates acknowledgment of the updated policy.13.
+Contact

 If you have any questions about this Privacy Policy or your data, or if you would like to make a request under GDPR or CCPA, you can contact us at: